-High school students with disabilities that affect their ability to plan and prepare for work may apply for transition services through our vocational rehabilitation program.
+High school students with disabilities that affect their ability to plan and prepare for work may apply for transition services through our Vocational Rehabilitation Services (VRS) program.

 Services are custom-tailored for individual students.
 They include helping students to set employment goals and identify the steps and services necessary for achieving their goals.
 Students' written plans might call for on-the-job training or for degree programs at two- or four-year technical school or college.

 Common services might include interest and ability testing, informational interviewing or career exploration services.
 Other services include payment for materials and equipment, assistive technology, job placement, and job-seeking skills training.

 VRS staff work with each student and their IEP team to create an individualized employment plan that helps students make informed choices about their job goals and identifies which services are needed and who will provide them.
 Students may decide to develop plans on their own or with the help of someone of their choosing, but it is important to know that our VRS staff must approve these plans prior to purchasing services.

 The best time to seek a referral for services is usually about two years before high school graduation, typically near the beginning of the student's junior year.
 Students with disabilities who are planning to leave school before graduation or who have already dropped out may seek an immediate referral to the school's vocational rehabilitation counselor.